ernestofreyreg/react-setstate-connect/README.md

 })
 ```

-This module is exporting a single function that creates an object with 3
+This example module is exporting a single function that creates an object with 3
 properties `reducer`, the reducer function; `createActions`, a function
 that returns a object containing functions an `initialState` also an object.